Family Time With Kapil Sharma: After Autowala & Kamwali Bai, Bollywood Actor Ajay Devgn Trolls Kapil

 Kapil Says He Is Not As Bad As Ajay Thinks!

 A few minutes later, Kapil calls Ajay again, who says, "Aapki call pratisha mein hai, thoda wait karen, jyse aap durson ko karate hai."
-Kapil then says, "Aap jis vyakti ko sata rahe hai, woh itna bura bi nahi hai, uska waqt hi bura tha."
+Kapil then tells Ajay, "Aap jis vyakti ko sata rahe hai, woh itna bura bi nahi hai, uska waqt hi bura tha."

 Kapil Wants Ajay To Raid His New Show!

-Kapil then invites Ajay to his show and asks him to ‘Raid (Ajay's new film title)' his show!
-Again Ajay trolls Kapil, "Income tax ki raid unke yahan hoti hai jinka income hota hai.
+Kapil invites Ajay to his show and asks him to ‘Raid (Ajay's new film title)' his show!
+Again, Ajay trolls Kapil, "Income tax ki raid unke yahan hoti hai jinka income hota hai.
 Skhama Kare, aap yogya nahi hai!"

 Ajay Devgn

-After disconnecting Kapil's call, Ajay assures the audiences that he will definitely come on Kapil's show as he is coming up with something new for his fans!
+After disconnecting Kapil's call, Ajay assures the audiences that he will definitely come on Kapil's show as Kapil is coming up with something new for his fans!

 Is Ajay First Guest Of Kapil’s New Show!